LibrariesHacked/openlibrary-search/README.md

 ### Database table details

-The database is stplit into 5 main tables
+The database is split into 5 main tables

 | Data          | Description                                                     |
 | :------------ | :-------------------------------------------------------------- |